streamr-dev/network/docs/docs/guides/how-to-run-streamr-node.md

 INFO [2023-12-08T08:56:54.302] (StreamrNode              ): Starting new StreamrNode with id 24c8eb0e9f3a46a98c0
 ```

-## Testnet node config
+## Mainnet node config
 Below is the template you can use to override and replace the contents of your config file with.
-The node config file (typically located at `~/.streamrDocker/config/default.json`) contents with the [testnet config](./become-an-operator.md#testnet-node-config) using a text editor like nano.
+The node config file (typically located at `~/.streamrDocker/config/default.json`) and can be edited with a text editor like nano.

-If you intend to test your Operator in the Mumbai environment, then the above advice applies, but use instead the [Mumbai testnet config](./become-an-operator.md#mumbai-node-config).
+If you intend to test your Operator in the Mumbai environment, then the above advice applies, but use instead the [Mumbai config](./become-an-operator.md#mumbai-node-config).

 You can copy this snippet or download the [JSON file](../../static/assets/default.json).